 Ready to make the best garlic mashed potatoes?

-First, add your potatoes to your pot before bringing to a boil.
+1. Add your potatoes to your pot before bringing to a boil.

 The reason you add potatoes to your pot then fill with cold water and bring to a boil rather than adding potatoes to boiling water is to evenly cook the potatoes.